emipa606/Rebound/README.md

  - Projectiles that are too fast cannot be rebounded, speed-limit can be changed in settings.
 - Added support for https://steamcommunity.com/sharedfiles/filedetails/?id=2451324814][SYR] Trait Value
 - Traditional Chinese translation added, thanks shiuanyue!
+- Added a setting to just block the projectiles

 ![Image](https://i.imgur.com/7Gzt3Rg.png)